ChangerC77/libfranka/README.md

 sudo apt-get update
 sudo apt-get install -y robotpkg-pinocchio
 ```
+### pinocchio
-if you install `pinocchio` failed, you can follow this tutorials [pinocchio](https://github.com/ChangerC77/libfranka/blob/fr3/pinocchio.md)
+then you should follow this tutorial to install [pinocchio](https://github.com/ChangerC77/libfranka/blob/fr3/pinocchio.md)

 ## 2. Building and Installation from Source